Home Applications FHIR Query Copilot

 make tui Launch the interactive Textual UI

-uv run iris index-schema BASIC Build the semantic registry
+uv run iris index-schema <PROJECTION> Build the semantic registry for a projection

 uv run iris query "<question>" Run a one-shot query from the CLI